maseurodrigo/SolTrack/README.md

   - Daily PnL
   - Weekly PnL
   - Monthly PnL
+- **Database Integration**:
+  - Weekly and monthly start dates and balances are stored in a database.
 - **Automatic Refresh**: The dashboard automatically refreshes every 5 seconds.

 ---